mmb/meme_captain_web/doc/api/create_meme_image.md

 that is not found or is not finished being created, the response code will be 404.

+If there are validation errors the response code will be 422 Unprocessable Entity.
+The body will contain JSON with the errors.

 ## Shell script example

 On every meme image page, there is an `API` button that shows a shell script